Junyi116/Customer_Segmentation/README.md

 ### Time Series Analysis
 - Distribution of transactions by year, month, week, day, and season.
 - Top products by sales for each season.
-- Distribution of total orders and total Sales by season
+- Distribution of total orders and total Sales by season.
--

 ## Cohort Analysis
 - Define cohorts.
 - Data collection and preparation.